-Guide and assistance dogs being imported or travelling in transit or transhipment to countries other than Hong Kong should comply with the regulations of their final or transit destination, as well as the HKCAD’s guidelines 6.4 in CAD800.
+Guide and Assistance Dogs being imported or travelling in transit or transshipment to countries other than Hong Kong should comply with the regulations of their final or transit destination, as well as the HKCAD’s guidelines 6.4 in CAD 800.

-Care and supervision of the Guide and Assistance dog is the sole responsibility of its owner and we require that the dog relieve itself in a way that does not create a health or sanitation issue inflight.
-Also, if the dog presents a trip hazard or hazards to other Guests, we will be unable to carry it.
+Care and supervision of the Guide and Assistance Dogs is the sole responsibility of their owners and we require that the dogs relieve themselves in a way that does not create a health or sanitation issue inflight.
+Also, if the dogs present a trip hazard or hazards to other Guests, we will be unable to carry them.

-Please notify our call center 48 hours before and advise us when you are travelling with Disability Assistance Dog, Guide Dog or Assistance Dog and submit the required documentation as soon as possible after initial contact with our Call Centre.
+Please notify our call center 48 hours before your flight to advise us when you are travelling with a Guide or Assistance Dog and submit the required documentation as soon as possible after initial contact with our Call Centre.
 We are unable to allow carriage without the required documentation that satisfy the requirements from the origin and destination countries.

-Dogs not meeting the definition of Disability Assistance Dog, Guide Dog or Assistance Dog, are pets, which HK Express does not accept carriage of such animals.
+Dogs not meeting the definition of Guide and Assistance Dogs, are pets, which HK Express does not accept carriage of such animals.

 We consider Guests with a Medical Condition to be, a Guest with a medical condition who may require extraordinary medical assistance during the flight or whose condition may deteriorate due to the inflight environment.
 For example, Guests who declare recent discharge from hospital, recent major surgery, recent serious illnesses or Guests with severe allergies (e.g. peanut anaphylaxis or severe asthma), or intellectual or developmental disabilities requesting special treatment.